Spectroscopy & Microscopy of Electrochemical Interfaces

 Operando Interfacial Topography & Strain Mapping

 The stability of an electrode-electrolyte interface is essential for long cycle life in LIBs.
-However, the mechanical integrity of the surface passivation layer, generally known as solid electrolyte interphase (SEI), is often compromised by the substantial volume change Schematic of stressed SEIof advanced anode materials.
+However, the mechanical integrity of the surface passivation layer, generally known as solid electrolyte interphase (SEI), is often compromised by the substantial volume change of advanced anode materials.
 In our group, we are developing an operando interfacial topography & strain mapping setup to correlate the volume change-induced interfacial instability with the electrochemical cycling performance of the electrode.

 Shown below are first results obtained using a Si thin-film electrode on a soft substrate.
 During charge/discharge the Si undergoes up to ~300% volume expansion.
 A soft substrate allows both lateral and vertical expansion of the Si, forming sinusoidal wrinkles.
 The lateral expansion stretches the SEI layer; measurement of the amplitude and the wavelength of the wrinkled topography provides a quantitative measurement of SEI strain.